rickoff/Rickoff/README.md

 **DynamicDifficulty**

-A module that increases the difficulty linearly based on player level.
+- A module that increases the difficulty linearly based on player level.
 0.6.2 hotfx inspired by https://github.com/TES3MP-TeamFOSS/Scripts thank you for your work

 **LevelCapMax**

-add a maximum level
+- Add a maximum level for the players